IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: The proposed methodology

-In \eqref{eq:similarity_profile}, the total similarity indices $c_i$ are integers representing the number of similar patterns with current day $i$, while the average r-DTW distance $\hat{d_i}$ is normalised by $\max(d_{i,j})$ to be the secondary impact factor for SP, which will differentiate the days with same similarity indices.
+In Equation~\eqref{eq:similarity_profile}, the total similarity indices $\hat{c_i}$ are integers representing the number of similar patterns with current day $i$.
+The average annotated DTW distance $\hat{d_i}$ is normalised by $\max(d_{i,j})$ to be the secondary impact factor for SP, which will differentiate the days with the same similarity indices.
 Therefore, the proposed SP can provide both similarity indices (integral part) and average similarity (fractional part) of every daily pattern, and the largest value suggests the best motif.
+Algorithm~\ref{alg:SP} presents a step-by-step summary of the proposed motif discovery method.